jakesylvestre/site/_posts/commands/2013-06-24-Chmod&Chown.md

 This section means this belongs to user **wei2912** of group **weigrp**.
 To change this, [chown](/commands/Chmod&Chown.html#chown) is used.
 This will be covered later.

-## Exercises
+### Exercises

 A directory's "ls -l" shows this output:

-    drwx------  2 wei2912 wei2912  4096 Jun 17 18:19 bin
+    drwx------  2 wei2912 weigrp  4096 Jun 17 18:19 bin

 What are the permissions of this directory and who owns it?

 **Answer:**

-User wei2912 from group wei2912 owns the directory.
+User **wei2912** from group **weigrp** owns the directory.
 Only the user can read, write and execute.

-## Changing the File Permission using Absolute method
+## Changing file permissions using numeric notation

 Sometimes, you might see someone state that a file has permissions "0777".
 What exactly does this mean?